 At a glance:

-- Your student has learned how to read!
-They can now start on a lifelong journey of reading to learn… about anything they choose.
+- Your student understands the mechanics of reading!
+They are now on a lifelong journey of reading to learn about anything they choose.
 The best way to get better at reading is lots of practice.

 - The email with your student’s assessment results will include a link to one or both of the following:

 - Comprehension: You will receive 8 stories with accompanying activities and worksheets at just the right level for your student to read and learn.
 To maintain engagement, invite your student to choose the order they want to read these stories.

 - Word Knowledge C: Your student knows how to read the basics, and should continue practicing some of the most complicated sounds in English.
 Move through the reading skills in order.

 When students are rising readers, their knowledge of the basics of reading is already strong.
 They should be able to sound out words, and know many words by sight.
 Through reading, they can learn about new and interesting topics.
 In addition, studies show that when we read, we also teach ourselves new vocabulary without even realizing it.